cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 Note that while the names of the inputs are suggestive of the shared secret, ciphertext, and encapsulation key outputs of a KEM, the inputs to this function in the hybrid KEM framework are not necessarily the output of a secure KEM.
 In particular, when the framework is instantiated with a nominal group, the "ciphertext" component is an ephemeral group element, and the "encapsulation key" is the group element that functions as the recipient's public key.

-The choice of combiner in a given instantitation determines the assumptions under which the resulting hybrid KEM is secure.
+The choice of combiner brings with it certain assumptions under which the resulting hybrid KEM is secure.

-The `UniversalCombiner` combiner explicitly hashes shared secrets, ciphertexts, and encapsulation keys from both constituent.
-This allows the resulting hybrid KEM to be secure as long as either component is secure, with no further assumptions.
+The `UniversalCombiner` combiner explicitly computes over shared secrets, ciphertexts, and encapsulation keys from both components.
+This allows the resulting hybrid KEM to be secure as long as either component is secure, with no further assumptions on the components.

-The `C2PRICombiner` combiner does not explicitly hash in the ciphertext or encapsulation key from the PQ constituent.
-The resulting hybrid KEM will only be secure if, in addition to one constituent being secure, the PQ constituent also satisfies the C2PRI property.
+The `C2PRICombiner` combiner does not compute over the ciphertext or encapsulation key from the PQ component.
+The resulting hybrid KEM will be secure if the PQ component is IND-CCA secure, or, the traditional component is secure and the PQ component also satisfies the C2PRI property.

 ## Key Generation